 "Of course," Remus agreed, thinking that it was likely that Slughorn was not just talking about just someone with a casual passing interest in potion brewing and that those that had left the man feeling unsafe might be highly dangerous.
 Of course the timing was suspicious.
 "Anyway, welcome back to Hogwarts, I will leave you to your evening," he said, thinking he needed time to think; and to speak with Harry.

-"Harry," Remus called out, when he spotted the boy heading along a corridor towards the Grand Staircase, the tips of distinctive purple wings next to him indicating Draco's presence.
+"Harry," Remus called out loudly, when he spotted the boy heading along a corridor towards the Grand Staircase, the tips of distinctive purple wings next to him indicating Draco's presence, despite the numerous students around them both.
 "A word?" he requested, when those green eyes turned to look his way.

 It took a few moments for Harry to navigate his way through the general flow of students travelling along the corridor and reach Remus, though when he had managed it Remus was unsurprised to see Draco at his side.

-"Is everything okay?"
-Harry asked, as Remus lead them back down the corridor in the direction of the rooms he shared with Tonks.
+"Is everything okay, sir?"
+Harry asked, as Remus lead them off down a quieter corridor in the direction of the rooms that he shared with Tonks.

-"Hmm?
-Yes, nothing to worry about, I just wished to speak with you about something," Remus told him.
+"Hmm?" the professor hummed vaguely, turning to look at the pair walking next to him.
+"Oh, yes, nothing to worry about, I just wished to speak with you about something," Remus assured them.

 "Remus, what's this about?"
 Harry asked, realising that his father's old friend was deliberately delaying the moment that he had to speak whatever was on his mind, something that was only making both Harry and Draco more concerned.